DavidBuchanan314/rabbit_r1_boot_notes/README.md

 The next stage is the Preloader, which is stored in the `boot0` partition of eMMC (not to be confused with the `boot` GPT partition).

-Preloader is loaded into memory at offset `0x200f10`, with entrypoint at `0x201000`.
+Preloader is loaded into SRAM at offset `0x200f10`, with entrypoint at `0x201000`.
 The CPU is still in AArch32 mode here.

 The Preloader's stack spans from `0x200000` to `0x200c00`.